MathiasMendozaVargas/BialettiBolivia/README.md

 # ☕💻 BialettiBolivia
 Bialetti will be opening a new branch in Bolivia, a page designed for commercials and to position the franchise throughout Bolivia, with external stock management services, delivery system, etc. Page still under development.
+Implementing new sections soon...